M5: Mental Noting

 After my retirement (event), I feel very lonely.

 Print out this worksheet and use it to capture your thoughts.
-This will help you get the full impact from for the exercise.
+This will help you get the full impact from the exercise.

 FAQs